petehands/petehands/README.md

 ## Hi there 👋

+I am currently completing my formal education but I like to think of myself as always being a student, regardless of classload.

-I am currently working on improving my overall skills.
+🔭 I’m currently working on improving my low level programming skills.
+If you know assembly then everything is open source.

+💬 Ask me about my travel blog!
+I built it with friends from scratch, and then proceeded to have very little time to travel anymore let alone write about it.

 <!--
 **petehands/petehands** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.